CoderDojoTC/micropython/docs/introduction/01a-microcontrollers.md

 In the past, microcontrollers were difficult for younger students to program.
 They were also too expensive for every student to purchase and take home.
 A typical Arduino kit could easily cost over $20 and required you to learn C to program it.

-Today, microcontrollsers such as the [Raspberry Pi Pico](https://www.raspberrypi.org/products/raspberry-pi-pico/) and the [ESP32](https://en.wikipedia.org/wiki/ESP32) cost as little as two dollars.
+Today, microcontrollers such as the [Raspberry Pi Pico](https://www.raspberrypi.org/products/raspberry-pi-pico/) and the [ESP32](https://en.wikipedia.org/wiki/ESP32) cost as little as two dollars.
 And these devices are designed to be programmed in Python, the most popular programming language for students.

 ## What is Physical Computing?
 [Physical Computing](https://en.wikipedia.org/wiki/Physical_computing) is a field of study that can sense and respond to the world around us.
 Unlike programming a cell phone or a laptop computer, our focus is reading sensor values and quickly responding to changes.
 Physical Computing is widely used to teach principals of computer science because students can create their own projects and express creativity such a controlling the patterns of lights or creating complex sounds.

-## How Microcontrollsers are Used
+## How Microcontrollers are Used
 Microcontrollers do three things:

 1. They read sensor values of the world around them